Upcoming Mission Opportunities

 - Wise time and family priorities

-Tim Talley / Gospel Seed Network
+Tim and Fern Talley / Gospel Seed Network

 Tim Talley, originally from North Canton Chapel, has the goal to move people in Southeast Asia towards maturity in Christ, seeing the expanse of His name, and helping kingdom minded men and women respond to the dreams and visions God is calling them towards.